daffinia1234/Accuknox/README.md

 To install the web App to run it locally, you have to build the docker image first

+Go to socila_network/

+Run the following command to build the docer image.

 docker build -t social_network_project .

 Then run the docker image